Experience, play and learn

 Shared building, shared experiences

-The building also houses the Laksen bakery and café and the Sogn Art Center.
-You can go up to the roof, look down at the salmon in the center, enjoy the view of the fjord and river, get an art experience and good local food all in the same place.
+In the building you will also find Laksen Bakery and Café and Sogn Art Centre You can go up to the roof, look down at the salmon in the center, enjoy the view of the fjord and the river, get an art experience and good local food all in the same place.

 More about the building Øyraplassen 14

-His Majesty King Harald is an experienced angler who started fishing for salmon and sea trout in the Lærdalselvi River.
-The first time in 1951, later as a regular guest for over 70 years.
+His Majesty King Harald is an experienced angler who started out as a salmon and sea trout fisherman in The Lærdal River .
+First time in 1951, later as a regular guest for over 70 years.
 In 1984, a fishing spot in the river was named "Kronprins Haralds Mur".
-This is a sign of the King's connection to Lærdal and the river.
+This as a sign of the King's connection to Lærdal and the river.

-The spawning festival combines nature experiences, professional content and culture, right in the heart of the salmon kingdom.
-The festival runs over three days with activities for all ages, from fly fishing workshops and spawning walks, book baths, professional programs, concerts and dances.
+Spawning Festival combines nature experiences, professional content and culture, right in the heart of the salmon kingdom.
+The festival runs over three days with activities for all ages, from fly fishing workshops and guided spawning walks along the river, book baths, professional programs, concerts and dance.